 Next, I have leveled guided reading kits for Kindergarten (Levels A-D), First Grade (Levels E-J), and Second Grade (Levels K-M).
 These kits also have everything you’ll need for guided reading lessons.
 I included books (printable and digital), scripted lessons, word work activities, teaching posters, parent involvement notes, and more.
 They have been recently updated to better reflect the best science of reading practices.

-No matter where you are in your teaching journey, in your literacy journey, or in your guided reading journey, it’s never too late to make a change.
+No matter where you are in your teaching journey, in your literacy journey, or in your small group journey, it’s never too late to make a change.
 We are educators.
 To sum it up, we are professionals at making changes that are BEST for kids.
 I welcome you on this journey that I have been on for the last two years.